terus-technology/moodle-block_blcmodules/README.md

 *Option 1:* In more modern versions of Moodle, a site administrator can install this plugin using the tool at site administration / Plugins / Install Plugins.

 *Option 2:* The plugin can also be installed manually by overwriting the existing plugin in the 'blocks' directory of your Moodle.

+# Using old version

+If you want to use the old version, please use the master branch.